Difference Between LTD and LLC

 What is LLC?

 LLC stands for Limited Liability Company and provides some or all the protection from the liabilities of dept to its members.
-LLCs can attract investors by proving shares, since they are eligible to have a number of shareholders.
+LLCs can attract investors by providing shares since they are eligible to have several shareholders.

-A shareholder of an LLC is known as a member and unlike LTD all these members enjoy equal protection from debts and liabilities of the company.
-An LLC member can also take part in the decision making of the company without risking any assets.
+A shareholder of an LLC is known as a member, and unlike LTD, all these members enjoy equal protection from the debts and liabilities of the company.
+An LLC member can also participate in the company’s decision-making without risking assets.

-LLC companies have a number of options to choose from when it comes to taxing, such as a sole proprietor, a partnership, an S corporation or a C corporation.
+LLC companies have several tax options, such as a sole proprietor, a partnership, an S corporation or a C corporation.
 The company, however, do not pay taxes as a separate entity.

-LLC is also regulated by state laws and are mostly suitable for smaller companies.
-There is also another type of LLC called the Series LLC which enables the investor to protect their primary assets by designating them to smaller entities.
+LLCs are regulated by state laws and are mostly suitable for smaller companies.
+Another type of LLC is called the Series LLC, which enables the investor to protect their primary assets by designating them to smaller entities.

-This article includes rights, powers, duties, liabilities, name and addresses of the LLC’s members, the name of the LLC’s registered agent, etc.
+This article includes rights, powers, duties, liabilities, names and addresses of the LLC’s members, the name of the LLC’s registered agent, etc.

 llc